Niemeyer (tobacco): History

-In the 20th century they company grew by acquiring other tobacco-companies in the city of Groningen and they also started looking to overseas markets When the company celebrated its 150th birthday they received the title "Royal" (Koninklijk).
+In the 20th century, the company grew by acquiring other tobacco-companies in the city of Groningen, and they also started looking to overseas markets.
+When the company celebrated its 150th birthday they received the title "Royal" (Koninklijk).

 Until 1990 the company was completely independent, but in that year the company became part of Rothmans International.
 In 1999 the Rothmans merged with British American Tobacco.
 Koninklijke Theodorus Niemeyer BV is currently a subsidiary of BAT.
-The factory however is still located in the city of Groningen.
+However, the factory is still located in the city of Groningen.

 Tobacco museum

 Until 1 January 2011 the city housed the Niemeyer Tobacco-museum as part of the Noordelijk Scheepvaartmuseum (the Northern Shipping Museum).
-In 2010 it was decided to close the tobacco-museum as Niemeyer withdrew their funding for it as it didn't fit in BAT's policies for the future of the company, and without their funding it wasn't feasible to keep it open.
+In 2010, it was decided to close the tobacco museum, as Niemeyer was withdrawing their funding for it seeing it unfit with BAT's policies for the future of the company.
+Without their funding it was not feasible to keep it open.
 The collection of the museum would be split up: articles that the museum had received as a gift or were on loan from people would be (as much as possible) returned.
-Other important pieces would become part of the (own) collection of the shipping-museum or go to other musea.
+Other important pieces would become part of the (own) collection of the shipping-museum or go to other museums.
 Most of the then remaining items would be sold at an auction at Christie's in Amsterdam.
 The few articles that would remain are kept in the archives of the shipping-museum for safe-keeping.